afirazz/levellaunch-back-end/README.md

 - [x] Use Token Authentication, including an endpoint to obtain a token along with the current user's details.
 - [ ] Implement responsive design. *(AZ Note: Coming soon on the React front end!)*

-## Submission Requirements
+### Submission Requirements
 The following should be included in this readme doc:

-- [ ] A link to the deployed project. *(AZ Note: Incomplete because I'm submitting this assignment early - watch this space!)*
+- [ ] A link to the deployed project. *(AZ Note: Incomplete because I'm submitting this assignment 3 weeks early - watch this space!)*
 - [x] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
 - [x] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
 - [x] A screenshot of Insomnia, demonstrating a token being returned.